CyVerse-learning-materials/learning-materials-home/docs/faq.md

 ------------------------------------------------------------------------

-??? question "How do I rerun a job I previously ran in the DE, but I want to change some parameters or use a different input?"
+??? question "**How do I rerun a job I previously ran in the DE, but I want to change some parameters or use a different input?**"

     You can easily relaunch the same analysis with different settings: